vimalloc/flask-jwt-extended/docs/options.rst

                                   will cause this access tookie to be sent in with every request.
 Should be modified for only the paths that need the access cookie ``JWT_REFRESH_COOKIE_PATH``       What ``path`` should be set for the refresh cookie.
-Defaults to ``None``, which will cause this access tookie to be sent in with every request.
+Defaults to ``None``, which will cause this access cookie to be sent in with every request.
 Should be modified for only the paths that need the refresh cookie ``JWT_COOKIE_CSRF_PROTECT``       Enable/disable CSRF protection.
 Only used when sending the JWT in via cookies ``JWT_ACCESS_CSRF_COOKIE_NAME``   Name of the CSRF access cookie.
 Defaults to ``'csrf_access_token'``.
 Only used